javierbrea/personal-website/content/blog/spellcheck-github-action/index.md

 │       └── spellcheck.yml
 ```

 We will name the workflow as `spellcheck`.
 It will be executed each time a new pull request is opened, and it will contain only one job named `check-spelling`.
-For the moment we will add to it only a step for checking out the repository.
+For the moment we will only add a step for checking out the repository.

 ```yaml
 name: spellcheck